michaelcameron/grails-jesque/README.md

 There is also a grails [jesque-web](https://github.com/michaelcameron/grails-jesque-web) plugin initially ported from the [jesque-web](https://github.com/gresrun/jesque-web) spring-mvc app, which itself was based on the Sinatra web app resque-web in [resque](https://github.com/defunkt/resque).
 Either UI will allow you to see what's in your queues and view and re-process failed messages.

+A scheduler (a la Quartz) has been added to support scheduled injection of jobs.
+The syntax is very similar to the grails Quartz plugin.

 How do I use it?
 ----------------
 Add the jesque plugin to grails, it will automatically pull in jesque with it's dependencies, and the grails redis plugin.